NativePHP/nativephp.com/resources/views/docs/1/the-basics/system.md

 You can use this to show dates and times in the appropriate time zone without having to ask your users to manually select their current time zone.

-**Note: It some cases, this mechanism may not select the exact time zone of the user.
+**Note: In some cases, this mechanism may not select the _exact_ time zone that the user is in.
 It uses an approximation to simplify things, as there are many overlapping time zones and methods of naming them.**

 Using this approach, your app will be responsive to changes in the system's time zone settings, e.g. in case the user moves between timezones.